yhala2414/yhala2414/README.md

 I'm a product-minded builder who likes turning real-life friction into small but usable products.
 Most of my projects start from a stuck point: travel ideas that never become trips, thoughts that are hard to say, learning plans that are hard to estimate, or repeated manual work that should become a tool.

+> If you’ve seen my nickname, you’ve probably guessed I’m a die-hard Real Madrid fan — and you’re absolutely right.
+My love for the club began with Sergio Ramos and the legendary 9th Champions League trophy.
+The UCL titles in 2022 and 2024 have always kept me motivated to keep building and pushing forward.

 <h3>🧭 What I Keep Exploring</h3>

 - 🤖 Productized AI beyond the chat box